 Over time, you gain credibility based upon numerous factors, including your career experience and knowledge.
 It takes a little longer to achieve than stumbling into credibility, and you actually have to work at it.
 Other factors in earning credibility are your work ethic, the quality of your product, and your ability to work with a project team.
 Can you be counted on to do a job well?
 Do you play well with others?
 These skills build your credibility.

 Take your credibility to the next level by earning the CPLP.
 Although I’m quite happy with my current job, I keep an eye on the job market.
 A fair number of the job descriptions note either a preference or requirement for the CPLP.
 The certification carries weight within the industry.
 It shows two things—you’re knowledgeable and you take the initiative to continue your professional growth.

 Keep in mind that scarcity increases demand.
-There aren’t that many CPLPs in the world (yet).
-CPLPs make up an elite group in the talent development industry.
+The CPLP is the premier credential in the talent development industry and a challenge to attain.
+As a result, CPLPs make up an elite group in the talent development industry.
 Even before earning my designation, I respected those with the initials CPLP listed after their name because they had achieved credibility in my eyes.